 A Pedigree Chart allows you to list information about your “pedigree” — such as your parents, grandparents, great-grandparents, and so on.
 Below is a link to a Pedigree Chart that I use regularly.
 Download it and make as many copies of it as you need for your research.

 Pedigree Chart (complete online then print or save for your files)

 Once you have listed everything you know about your own immediate family, proceed backwards in time, one generation at a time, listing ancestors on your chart and group sheets.

 After filling in your group sheets and charts with as much information as you can, look for “Home Sources” that may provide additional information — such as names, places, and dates — in your research.
-Useful home sources include birth, marriage, and death certificates; newspaper obituaries; funeral programs/memorial cards, and much more.
-I’ve provided a link to a Genealogical Source Checklist I use below.
+Useful home sources include birth, marriage, divorce, and death certificates; newspaper obituaries; funeral programs/memorial cards, and much more.
+I’ve provided a link to a Genealogical Source Checklist I refer to daily.
 Download this document and refer to the “Family and Home Records” for source ideas to information about your ancestors.
-You may want to check with relatives (if possible) to see if they have any home sources that may help with your research.
+You may want to check with other relatives (if possible) also to see if they have any home sources that may help with your research.